slhck/ffmpeg-debug-qp/README.md

 - H.264 Annex B bytestreams

-# Build the tool
+# Building

 ## UNIX platform

-run the command `make`
+Run the command `make`.

 ## Windows platform

-Note that a binary is available without needing to compile the project.
-It can be found in the archive `build\bin.7z`.

 - Open the solution file "ffmpeg-debug-qp.sln" which can be found in `build\ffmpeg-debug-qp\`
 - Make sure to compile in release mode (See the dropdown on the top menu bar.
 This is not necessary per-se, but beneficial for speed at runtime)
 - Build the tool ctrl+shift+B
 - The binary will be available in `build\bin\`, required DLL files can be found in the 7zip archive which can be found in `build\bin.7z`
 - Copy DLL and binary to the root of the folder `ffmpeg-debug-qp` so depending scripts such as `parse-qp-output.py` can find the binary.

 # Usage